apache/pulsar-site/docs/concepts-messaging.md

 ##### Failover | Partitioned topics

-For partitioned topics, the broker sorts consumers by priority level and lexicographical order of consumer name.
+For partitioned topics, the broker sorts consumers by priority and lexicographical order of consumer name.

-The broker tries to evenly assign partitions to consumers with the highest priority level.
+The broker tries to evenly assign partitions to consumers with the highest priority.

 A consumer is selected by running a module operation `mod (partition index, consumer index)`.